d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/large-pretraining-transformers.md

 where few-shot performance increases most rapidly (:numref:`fig_gpt3-xshot-scaling`).

 The subsequent GPT-4 model did not fully disclose technical details in its report :cite:`openai2023gpt4`.
-Different from its predecessors, GPT-4 is a large-scale, multimodal model that can take both text and images as input and generate text output.
+By contrast with its predecessors, GPT-4 is a large-scale, multimodal model that can take both text and images as input and generate text output.